spider-123-eng/Gobblin-Work/README.md

 To utilize Gobblin that will:

-	1. Extract JSON Messages .
+	1. Extract JSON Messages from a simple JSON file.
 	2. Transform the JSON Message payload into the AVRO format.
 	3. Push the output data into HDFS/Local .